If you are using a KnowledgeOwl subdomain (such as my-amazing-kb.knowledgeowl.com), you don't need to configure your own reCAPTCHA.

 - Pick a label for your reCAPTCHA.
 You might use the name of your knowledge base or the URL for it.

-- Select your reCAPTCHA type.
-We only require v2 and use "I'm not a robot" checkboxes in the reCAPTCHAs we set up.
+- Select the v2 reCAPTCHA type.
+The "I'm not a robot" checkboxes work well.

 - For domain, use the URL of your KnowledgeOwl knowledge base.